donelfantastic/macxstream/README.md

 DISCLAIMER
 =

-All related link resource I'm used it, found everywhere on free internet stuff.
+All of related link resource used, found everywhere on internet free stuff and just for purpose education only!